usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

-## Near-RT RIC, J-Release
+## Near-RT RIC, K-Release

 The Near-RT RIC, conceptualized by the O-RAN Alliance's Working Group 3 (WG3) [[1]][oran-wg3] and implemented by the O-RAN Software Community [[2]][oransc-nearrtric], enables dynamic management and optimization of Radio Access Networks (RAN).

-This automation tool is based on the J-Release of the Near-RT RIC.
+This automation tool is based on the K-Release of the Near-RT RIC.
 More information about these releases can be found at [[3]][oransc-releases].

 ## Usage